Football Association of Malawi: History

-Of late the Flames changed their coach, a local legend Kinnah Phiri who inspired them to qualify for the Africa Cup of Nations finals in Angola in 2010.
+The Flames changed their coach, Kinnah Phiri, who inspired them to qualify for the Africa Cup of Nations finals in Angola in 2010.
 Their only win at the AFCON Finals was a 3 - Zero beating of Algeria in their first game of the tournament.
 As of January 2010 they were ranked 82nd in the world and 27th in Africa.
-In late January 2010 the President Walter Nyamirandu told to BBC that the Organization will play at the 2022 FIFA World Cup.
+In late January 2010 the President Walter Nyamirandu told the BBC that the Organization will play at the 2022 FIFA World Cup.

 Famous players

 Enerst Mtawali remains the player who has achieved a lot in his playing career.
-He played in South Africa, France, Mexico, Argentina (Newell's Old Boys in 1995), etc. Of late there is Esau Kanyenda, the only Malawian to play European champion league with Locomotiv Moscow played in Russia, Dan Chitsulo in Germany and Clement Kafwafwa in Denmark.
+He played in South Africa, France, Mexico, Argentina (Newell's Old Boys in 1995), etc. Of late there is Essau Kanyenda, the only Malawian to play European champion league with Locomotiv Moscow played in Russia, Dan Chitsulo in Germany and Clement Kafwafwa in Denmark.
 There were also a number of good players in South Africa like Peter Mponda, John Maduka and Patrick Mabedi.

-Currently Joseph Kamwendo who plays in Mozambique, Robert Ng'ambi and Limbikani Mzava in South Africa, Tawonga Chimodzi in Greece, Robin Ngalande who played in Spain and Frank Gabadinho Mhango who plays for Orlando Pirates are few of the Flames players that have been outstanding.
+Currently Joseph Kamwendo who plays in Mozambique, Robert Ng'ambi and Limbikani Mzava in South Africa, Tawonga Chimodzi in Greece, Robin Ngalande who played in Spain and Frank Gabadinho Mhango who played for Orlando Pirates are few of the Flames players that have been outstanding.